SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 Suspension analysis may not be available for all simulators, depending on the data and the resolution supplied by the API.
 At the time of this writing, *Project Motor Racing* is definitely not supported and *Automobilista 2* behaves a little bit unpredictable.

+As you can see, it can need some time to find good settings for a given car.
+The track does not play a role here and also the suspension settings in the setup do not play a role, cause the detection is based on acceleration and not on absolute suspension travel.
+So you can reuse the settings (as well as all other settings of the issue analyzer), once you have dialed them in.

 Good to know: Suspension issues can also be analyzed, when [loading a pre-recorded telemetry file](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#analyzing-handling-issues-based-on-saved-lep-telemetry-files) into the issue analyzer.
 But due to differences in sample rates, the severity and frequency of the detected issues may be slightly different compared to a real-time analysis.

 ##### Temperatures